-Looking for simple Christmas decorating ideas on the cheap?
+Looking for simple Christmas decor ideas on the cheap?
 These 4 tips will help you decorate for the holidays without breaking the bank!

 It’s no secret that I love to bargain hunt and will choose the option to DIY whenever I can.
-So when it came to decorating for Christmas, I was determined to keep my spending to a minimum.
+So when it came to Christmas decor, I was determined to keep my spending to a minimum.
 So today I am sharing 4 simple budget friendly decor ideas to turn your home into a cozy Christmas wonderland.
 You may have spotted a few of these in my Christmas House Tour post, if you’re a details gal like me. 😉

 Simple Christmas Decor Ideas